velten-group/crispat/README.md

 For details on the downstream analysis and comparison on different guide assignments obtained by crispat take a look at our tutorial page on [downstream analyses](tutorials/downstream_analyses).

 ## Installation
 To install crispat, run `pip install crispat` (see [PyPI page](https://pypi.org/project/crispat/)).
-To avoid dependency conflicts, we recommend to first create a new conda environment with python 3.10. and then using `pip install crispat`.
-Alternatively, the current version of crispat can also be installed by cloning this repository and then running `python setup.py install`.
+To avoid dependency conflicts, we recommend to first create a new conda environment with python 3.10. (or higher) and then using `pip install crispat`.
+Alternatively, the current version of crispat can also be installed by cloning this repository and then running `pip install .` inside the crispat directory.

 ## Getting started
 An example use case of crispat is shown in the [`guide_assignment.ipynb`](tutorials/guide_assignment.ipynb) script.